MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 **IMPORTANT:** In Task 3, Patti Fernandez will submit a request to be assigned the Global administrator role.
 The activation request process is set up to require Multi-Factor Authentication (MFA).
 If you do not have a phone to complete this process, notify your instructor.
 You can still complete Tasks 1 and 2, and you may be able to partner up with another student to watch them complete the remaining tasks.

 **BEST PRACTICE REMINDER:** As a best practice in your real-world deployment, you should always write down the first Global admin account’s credentials (in this lab, it's the MOD Administrator account, whose username is admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider).
 You should store away this account for security reasons.
-This account should be a non-personalized identity that owns the highest privileges possible in a tenant.
+This first Global admin account should be a non-personalized identity that owns the highest privileges possible in a tenant.
 It should **NOT** be MFA activated because it is not personalized.
-Because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks; therefore, it's always recommended that organizations create personalized service admin accounts (for example, an Exchange admin, SharePoint admin, and so on) and keep as few personal Global admins as possible.
+Because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks; therefore, it's always recommended that organizations create personalized service admin accounts (for example, an Exchange admin, SharePoint admin, and so on) and keep as few non-personalized Global admins as possible.
 For those personal Global admins that you do create in your real-world deployment, they should each be mapped to a single identity (such as Holly Dickson, Pattid Fernandez, etc.), and they should each have Azure Active Directory Multi-Factor Authentication (MFA) enforced.
 That being said, you will not turn on MFA for Holly's account because time is limited in this training course and we don't want to take up lab time by forcing you to log in using a second authentication method every time Holly logs in.

 ### Task 1 - Configure the Global Administrator role to require approval

 Since the Microsoft 365 Global Administrator role provides a user with basically unlimited access to all Microsoft 365 resources, the number of users assigned to this role should obviously be kept to a minimum for security purposes.

-For the purpose of this lab, the lab hosting provider assigned the Global admin role to seven of the predefined user accounts.
+In the Microsoft 365 tenant used by this training course, the lab hosting provider assigned the Global admin role to seven of the predefined user accounts.
 After you added Holly as a Global admin, eight of the 20 licensed user accounts in your tenant are now global admins, which is not something you would see in a real-world deployment.
 The best practice guideline that you should follow is to have from two to four Global admins in your real-world Microsoft 365 deployments.
+The reason this tenant exceeds that number is that it's used by multiple training courses, each of which have their own VM requirements.
+Some of these other courses require specific users to be Global admins, which explains why there are so many in the tenant.

 Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to use Privileged Identity Management to limit access to the Global admin role.
 To do so, she must first configure the role to require approval before it can be assigned as an eligible role for a user, and then she wants to assign herself as the approver whenever an eligible user requests activating the role.

 Holly also wants to update the notification settings for the Global admin role.
 Privileged Identity Management (PIM) lets you know when important events occur in your Azure Active Directory (Azure AD) organization, such as when a role is assigned or activated.
 PIM keeps you informed by sending you and other participants email notifications.
-These emails can also include links to relevant tasks, such activating or renewing a role.
+These emails can also include links to relevant tasks, such as activating or renewing a role.
 In this task, Holly wants to update the notifications to ensure that approvals are tracked in real-time in a proactive manner.

 1. The prior lab exercise used Adatum's domain controller (LON-DC1).
 This lab will use LON-CL1.  <br/>